-Steve has a BSC in Zoology (Marine Biology) from University of Glasgow and Masters in Marine Ornithology from University of Cape Town and joined the Division of Sciences in 2010 to establish the Otago University Advanced School Sciences Academy (OUASSA) and has a passion for science education and communicating science to a public audience.
+Steve has a Bachelor of Science in Zoology (Marine Biology) from University of Glasgow, a master’s in marine Ornithology from University of Cape Town and joined the Division of Sciences in 2010 to establish the Otago University Advanced School Sciences Academy.
+He has a passion for science education and communicating science to a public audience.

-Prior to establishing OUASSA, Steve was an Educator with the New Zealand Marine Studies Centre and stand-in Course co-ordinator for the University of Otago Diploma of Wildlife Management.
+Prior to establishing Science Academy, Steve was an Educator with the New Zealand Marine Studies Centre and stand-in Course Co-ordinator for the University of Otago Diploma of Wildlife Management.

 Prior to joining the University Steve was Education/Public Awareness Officer for the Department of Conservation in Otago for 15 years.
-Steve has also worked as a wildlife tour guide, is an internationally qualified Interpretive tour guide and trainer and popular public speaker.
-He has worked widely overseas in Alaska, Australia, South Africa and Falkland Islands and was a member of the In the Footsteps of Scott Antarctic Expedition 1984-86.
-Steve is also chairman of the New Zealand Sea Lion Trust.
+He has also worked as a wildlife tour guide, is an internationally qualified Interpretive tour guide and trainer and popular public speaker.
+He has worked widely overseas in Alaska, Australia, South Africa, and Falkland Islands and was a member of the In the Footsteps of Scott Antarctic Expedition 1984-86.

 Emily has a Bachelor of Science in Physics and Computer Science a BA in Education, post graduate Bachelor of Secondary Teaching and a Masters degree in Science Communication.